Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Additional results

 \subsection{Extended Evaluation on Publicly Released VLM}

-In this section, we extend our analysis to the publicly available LLaVA-v1.6-7B model \cite{liu2024llavanext}, aiming to reconstruct training images from accessing the model only.
+In this section, we extend our analysis to the publicly available LLaVA-v1.6-7B model \citep{liu2024llavanext} and MiniGPTv2 \citep{chen2023minigptv2}, aiming to reconstruct training images from accessing the model only.

-Figure~\ref{fig:celebrity_reconstructions} shows the results of our best setup of MI attack, SMI-AW using the logit maximization loss $\mathcal{L}_{LOM}$.
-The target is to reconstruct images of celebrities that appear in the training dataset of the LLaVA-v1.6-7B model.
-To reconstructed images from the model, we use the textual input $t$ = ``Identify the person in the image and return only their name?'' and the target textual answer is a celebrity's name, i.e $y$ = ``Beyoncé''.
+Figure \ref{fig:llava_pretrained_model} and Figure \ref{fig:minigpt_pretrained_model} show the results of our best setup of MI attack, SMI-AW using the logit maximization loss $\mathcal{L}_{LOM}$.
+The target is to reconstruct images of celebrities that appear in the training dataset of the LLaVA-v1.6-7B and MiniGPTv2 model.
+To reconstructed images from the model, we use the textual input $t$ = ``What is the person's name in the image?
+Return only their name'' and the target textual answer is a celebrity's name, i.e $y$ = ``Beyoncé''.

 We visualize image pairs: in each pair, the right image is the reconstruction generated from the publicly available model, and the left image is a training image of an individual.
 We emphasize that the training dataset is fully unknown and inaccessible for the inversion attack.
 The visual similarity between the pairs indicates that the pre-trained VLM may reveal identifiable information from its training data, exposing a vulnerability to model inversion attacks.